 «OK, great, but what if the spectator wants to shuffle?»

 If you use one of the previously listed solutions, and that your attitude is relaxed and doesn’t call for challenges, the audience should be convinced enough and not feel the need to shuffle themselves.

-That being said, if a spectator asks to shuffle, hitting him behind the neck with an axe should make him forget, and regret, his request.
-Other solution: let him shuffle.
+That being said, if a spectator asks to shuffle, here is another solution: let him shuffle.
 Too bad, you’ll have to show him different effects, just as good, without a stack.